LuukDaFur/Csharp-Hangman-CLI/README.md

 \
 TODO:

-Add a variable that ends the game when you try too many times

-Create a more user-friendly interface
+Add a graphical response to the amount of tries left